 Also on the second day; much to my delight, a female Williamson’s Sapsucker flew in and landed on the nesting tree.
 Notice how different her plumage is compared to the male?
 It is no wonder early ornithologists thought they were two different species.
 She does have some of the yellow on her belly that the male also shows.

 Also notice how she landed right where the carvings are in the aspen?

 The female checked out the nesting cavity while the male was inside excavating.

 And she gave us some great views of her and her plumage while she clung to the outside of the nesting cavity.
 I would have loved being able to get both the male and female in the same image but they never appeared together.

-We stopped because of the wrens that were busy bringing twigs to the nesting tree and because we stopped we got two wonderful lifers in the same location.
+We stopped because I saw the wrens that were busy bringing twigs to the nesting tree and because we stopped we got two wonderful lifers in the same location.
 It pays to be observant and patient.

 I also think I need to spend more time in the woods.
 You can’t photograph woodland birds without being in those trees!